The World's Greatest

 "The World's Greatest" is a song written and performed by American R&B singer R. Kelly.
-The song was originally featured on the soundtrack to the film Ali, and also appeared on bootleg copies of Kelly's unreleased album, Loveland, which later became a bonus disc to Chocolate Factory.
+The song originally appeared on the soundtrack to the film Ali and also appeared on bootleg copies of Kelly's unreleased album, Loveland, which later became a bonus disc to Chocolate Factory.
 Released as a single in November 2001, "The World's Greatest" became a hit in Europe, reaching number two in the Netherlands, number four in the United Kingdom, and the top 20 in nine other European countries.
 In the United States, it peaked at number 34 on the Billboard Hot 100.

-Reception and awards
+Chart performance

-The song reached number 31 on the Billboard R&B chart.
-Its music video, which portrayed Kelly as a boxer, was in heavy rotation on channels like MTV and BET.
-In the UK, it peaked at number four.
+The song reached number 31 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
+In the United Kingdom, it peaked at number four.

 Music video

-The music video is directed by Bille Woodruff.
+The music video was directed by Bille Woodruff.
 Kelly is a boxer in this video, playing the part of Muhammad Ali, as this song was originally a tribute to him.
 There is no color in the video except for red, the hue of Kelly's boxing clothes.